cube-js/cube/docs/Getting-Started-Docker.md

 ## 2. Configure Cube.js

-There are two main ways you can set configuration options for Cube.js.
-Via a [configuration file][link-config], commonly known as the `cube.js`, and [environment variables][link-env-vars].
+There are two ways you can set configuration options for Cube.js; via a [configuration file][link-config], commonly known as the `cube.js` file, and [environment variables][link-env-vars].

 We'll configure the database connection via environment variables.
 You can learn more about setting credentials for different databases in the [Connecting to the Database guide][link-connecting-to-the-database].

-The example below is for Postgres instance running locally.
+The example below is for a Postgres instance running locally.

 ```bash
 # Create the .env file with the following content